jonnyboy808/my-shopper-backend/README.md

 This a backend application would require forking to use.
 Simply fork the application to your local machine and start using an application like Insomnia to run GET, Put, Post, and Delete request.

 ## Code Example
-Below is an example of working to filter out an item by its provided id
+Below is an example of code working to filter out an item by its provided id
 ```JS
 // finds a single product by its 'id'
 // and returns a status response